mikeizbicki/ucr-cs100/textbook/tools/git/git-tutorial.md

 	$ git init

 Now that the repo is initialized we can add some files to repository.
-We add files to git repository by first creating a file then using 'git add <files>'.
+We add files to git repository by first creating a file then using 'git add \<file name\>'.
 Here I am telling git to include all the files the are in the current working directory, optionally you can individually specify which files to include.